-These act as wind blocks is one way to offer plant wind protection.
+These act as wind blocks, which is one way to offer plant wind protection.

 However, you may also want to consider the addition of small retaining walls or other barriers to protect plants affected by the wind.
 Wood fencing, mesh screens, and trellis panels can make effective wind buffers for plant wind protection.

 You can also create small, protected recesses within windy slopes or other areas of the wind garden.
 Simply dig out pockets for the plants to grow in and surround these with built up rocks or stones.
 To keep the wind from drying out the soil and help retain moisture, add an extra layer of mulch as well.

 Wind Resistant Plants for the Garden

 Some plants are considered wind resistant.
 Wind-resistant plants have flexible stems, which allow them to bend and sway without breaking.
 For instance, palms and crepe myrtles are good wind resistant plants.

 Plants that are adapted to windy conditions usually have small, narrow leaves as well, such as needle-leaved conifers and ornamental grasses.
 In fact, ornamental grasses are some of the most wind-resistant plants around, and most require little watering.
 They can even serve as miniature windbreak plantings for less wind-tolerant plants.

 To find wind resistant plants that suit your particular needs and climate, you may need to do some research through online sources or books.
 Your local extension office can help as well.